fivetran/terraform-provider-fivetran/docs/resources/destination.md

 - `config` - Destination setup configuration.
 The format is specific for each destination. (see [below for nested schema](#nestedblock--config))
 - `group_id` - The unique identifier for the group within the Fivetran system.
 - `region` - Data processing location.
 This is where Fivetran will operate and run computation on data.
+See [Create destination](https://fivetran.com/docs/rest-api/destinations#payloadparameters) for details.
+Region also defines cloud service provider for your destination (GCP, AWS ar AZURE).
 - `run_setup_tests` - Specifies whether setup tests should be run automatically.
 - `service` - The name for the destination type within the Fivetran system.
 - `time_zone_offset` - Determines the time zone for the Fivetran sync schedule.